-One of the main characteristics of the Spanish National Catholicism was an anti-modern attitude, and an idealized memory of the past.
-This model leaned on the longing to the magnificent ‘Golden Ages’ of the homeland, term which usually refers to the Spanish Middle Ages, which gave birth to the Spanish traditional institutions to the Christian principalities and the Hispanic Kingdoms.
-Contrasted with the modern times -responsible for all the evil and illness of the contemporary world- the memory of the days of glory for the Spanish nation fostered the feeling of urgency of the regime to embrace in a project of “Reconquista,” consisting in the exaltation of the concept of “Hispanidad.”
-This concept emphasized the need of continuing the unaccomplished Spanish enterprise and the will to retrieve the ancient Spanish Empire, not any more in the political but in the cultural sphere.
+A prominent aspect of Spain’s National Catholicism involved an antagonism toward modernity and an idealized memory of the past.
+This approach was characterized by nostalgia and longing for the glorious “Golden Ages” of the homeland, usually meaning the Spanish Middle Ages, when the Spanish traditional institutions were built and the Christian principalities and the Hispanic Kingdoms emerged.
+In contrast with the modernity of the present, which was seen as responsible for all the evil and ills of the contemporary world, the memory of the days of glory of the Spanish nation fostered a sense of pride, even hope.
+This led to a feeling that the regime should urgently embark on a project of Reconquista to glorify the concept of Hispanidad.
+This concept emphasized the need to reembark on the Spanish mission which had not been completed and to restore the ancient Spanish Empire, not politically, but culturally.

-In this context, in 1946 was created in Madrid the “Instituto de Cultura Hispánica,” (ICH) with the objective of:“the maintenance of spiritual ties between all the peoples that make up the cultural community of the Hispanity.”
-This entity, led by Joaquín Ruíz-Giménez (1913-2009), former president of the Catholic student association Pax Romana.
+In this context, the Instituto de Cultura Hispánica (ICH) was established in Madrid in 1946 with the objective of ensuring “the maintenance of spiritual ties between all the peoples that make up the cultural community of the Hispanity.”
+This organization was led by Joaquín Ruíz-Giménez (1913–2009), former president of the Catholic student association Pax Romana.

-2.d.
-The ‘Colegio Mayor Nuestra Señora de Guadalupe,’ much more than a student residence
+2.4 The Colegio Mayor Nuestra Señora de Guadalupe: Much More than a Student

+Residence

-One of the institute’s main activities was the effort to bring thousands of Latin American students (until 1984 only male students, most of them from wealthy elite families, who would later occupy leading positions in Latin American political and economic systems) to study for a period of two years at Spanish universities.
-During their stay, the students lived in “Colegios Mayores,” an ancient traditional Spanish institution (one of the Spanish institutions leading back to the “Golden Ages”) which was much more than a student residence.
-During the studies at the university, the college was responsible for the student’s social, cultural and spiritual life.
+One of the institute’s main activities was working to bring thousands of Latin American students to study at Spanish universities for a period of two years.
+(Until 1984, only male students, most of them from wealthy elite families, who would later occupy leading positions in Latin America’s political and economic systems, came to study in Spain under their auspices.)
+During their stays in Spain, the visiting students, like all students, lived in Colegios Mayores (Residence Halls), a traditional Spanish institution dating back to the “Golden Ages,” which served as much more than mere student residences.
+During a student’s course of study at the university, the colegio was responsible for the student’s social, cultural and spiritual life.